-- "Medical Staff Rules and Regulations" means the rules and regulations adopted by the Medical Executive Committee and approved by the Board. - "Medical Staff Year" is defined as the 12-month time period beginning on January 1 of each year and ending December 31. - "Meeting attendance" is defined as in person, secure videoconference, or telephonically from a private location. - "Member" is a physician, dentist, oral and maxillofacial surgeon, or podiatrist who has been granted this status by the Board of Directors of the Hospital. - "Oral and Maxillofacial Surgeon" means a licensed dentist with advanced training qualifying him for board certification by the American Board of Oral and Maxillofacial Surgery and/or deemed appropriate by the credentials committee.
-The term "dentist" as used in these Bylaws includes oral surgeons. - "Physician" means an individual who has received a Doctor of Medicine or Doctor of Osteopathy degree and is currently fully licensed to practice medicine in New York. - "Podiatrist" means an individual who has received a Doctor of Podiatric Medicine degree and is currently licensed to practice podiatry in New York. - "Practitioner" means an appropriately licensed medical physician, osteopathic physician, dentist, oral and maxillofacial surgeon, podiatrist, Advanced Practice Professional, or Allied Health Professional who has been granted clinical privileges. - "Prerogative" means the right to participate, by virtue of Staff category or otherwise, granted to a practitioner, and subject to the ultimate authority of the Board and the conditions and limitations imposed in these Bylaws and in other Hospital and Medical Staff policies. - "Provider-based Clinic" is a clinic that is considered to be part of the Hospital by either: 1) working under the tax identification number of the Hospital, 2) working under the Medicare certification number (CCN) of the Hospital, or 3) is part of the Hospital survey by an accreditation agency. - "Representative" or "Hospital Representative" means the Board of Directors and any trustee or committee thereof; the CEO and Hospital President or his or her designee; other employees of the Hospital; a Medical Staff organization or any member, officer, Department or Section or committee thereof; and any individual appointed or authorized by any of the foregoing Representatives to perform specific functions related to gathering, analysis, use, or dissemination of information. - "Special Notice" means written notice sent via certified mail, return receipt requested, by overnight delivery with confirmation of delivery, or by hand delivery evidenced by a receipt signed by the Practitioner to whom it is directed.
+- "Medical Staff Bylaws" means these Bylaws covering the operations of the Medical Staff of Holy Cross Germantown Hospital. - "Medical Staff Rules and Regulations" means the rules and regulations adopted by the Medical Executive Committee and approved by the Board. - "Medical Staff Year" is defined as the 12-month time period beginning on January 1 of each year and ending December 31 of that same year. - "Meeting attendance" is defined as in person, secure videoconference, or telephonically from a private location. - "Member" is a physician, dentist, oral and maxillofacial surgeon, or podiatrist who has been granted this status by the Board of Directors of Holy Cross Health. - "Oral and Maxillofacial Surgeon" means a licensed dentist with advanced training qualifying him for board certification by the American Board of Oral and Maxillofacial Surgery.
+The term "dentist" as used in these Bylaws includes oral surgeons. - "Physician" means an individual who has received a Doctor of Medicine or Doctor of Osteopathy degree, is qualified and/or certified for board or specialty certification by the appropriate Medical, Surgical or subspecialty board and is currently fully licensed to practice medicine in Maryland. - "Podiatrist" means an individual who has received a Doctor of Podiatric Medicine degree and is currently licensed to practice podiatry in Maryland. - "Practitioner" means an appropriately licensed medical physician, osteopathic physician, dentist, oral and maxillofacial surgeon, podiatrist, Advanced Practice Professional, or Allied Health Professional who has been granted clinical privileges. - "Prerogative" means the right to participate, by virtue of Staff category or otherwise, granted to a practitioner, and subject to the ultimate authority of the Board and the conditions and limitations imposed in these Bylaws and in other Hospital and Medical Staff policies. - "Provider-based Clinic" is a clinic that is considered to be part of Holy Cross Germantown Hospital by either: 1) working under the tax identification number of the Hospital, 2) working under the Medicare certification number (CCN) of the Hospital, or 3) is part of the Hospital survey by an accreditation agency. - "Representative" or "Hospital Representative" means the Board of Directors and any trustee or committee thereof; the CEO and Hospital President or his/her designee; other employees of the Hospital; a Medical Staff organization or any member, officer, Department or Section or committee thereof; and any individual appointed or authorized by any of the foregoing Representatives to perform specific functions related to gathering, analysis, use of dissemination of information. - "Special Notice" means written notice sent via certified mail, return receipt requested, by overnight delivery with confirmation of delivery.